sf-wdi-24/rails_bog_app/readme.md

 Create the view `new.html.erb` inside the `app/views/creatures` folder.
 On this view, users should see a form to create new creatures in the database.

-**Note:** The URL you're submitting the form to is `/creatures` because it's the database collection for creatures, and the method is `POST` because you're *creating* a new creature.

 ```html
 <!-- app/views/creatures/new.html.erb -->